dog sitting happily outside of a camper in an RV park

 Use these stops to check on your dog's overall health.
 Adjust the temperature in the RV if needed and ensure they're still secure in their designated area.

 Incorporate some playtime or interactive toys during these breaks to keep your pup engaged and content.
-This not only provides mental stimulation but also strengthens your bond as you travel together.
+This provides mental stimulation and strengthens your bond as you travel together.

 Destination Considerations for Dog Owners